turbo-hackers/pass-gen/README.md

 ## ABOUT TOOL :

 PASS-GEN tool is an python based script which create/generate randrom passwords in fraction of seconds.
-This tool works on any devices with python required. (both rooted and non-rooted Android devices
+This tool works on any devices with python required.